 Of course, not everyone who voted Brexit is a raving racist, and there were even left-wing arguments for wanting to break-up with Brussels.
 Yet, it seems clear that hatred directed at foreigners drove a huge number of Leave voters.
-Stealing jobs, leeching benefits, crowding hospital waiting rooms and causing traffic jams are just some of the crimes I've heard immigration charged with in the last few weeks.
+Stealing jobs, leeching benefits, crowding hospital waiting rooms, and causing traffic jams are just some of the crimes I've heard immigration charged with in the last few weeks.
 To many, the problems they experience in Britain are the fault of people not born here, with over a third of Leave voters citing the issue of immigration as their deciding factor in a YouGov poll for the Times on the eve of the vote.

 The blame for this can't be placed solely on UKIP.
 Sure, they have done far more than their fair share, but everyone else was keen to participate too.
 In the end, even those campaigning for Remain thought it expedient to make calls for "legitimate" discussion around immigration.
 Considering it's literally all that's been discussed, I'm not sure how we could possibly talk about it more.
-But the clarity of this vote to leave should spur us into working for a complete change in how immigration is discussed; it has to be centred around an emboldened sense of anti-racism.
+But the clarity of this vote to leave should spur us into working for a complete change in how immigration is discussed; it has to be centered around an emboldened sense of anti-racism.

 Perhaps the worst thing you could do during the debates was to suggest people might be racist.
 Emphatic cries of "We're not racist, but…" started many sentences, and a number of commentators defended the working class, saying that Leave support was precisely a backlash to allegations of racism.
 But racism is not a problem of the working class; it's endemic throughout British society.
 To fight it we need to make reimagined free movement a priority and racism unacceptable.